wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/global.rst

 smtp_server
 ^^^^^^^^^^^^^^^^^^

-This controls what SMTP server to forward email alerts to for delivery.
+In this option defines what SMTP server to use to deliver alerts.

 +--------------------+-----------------------------------------------+
 | **Default value**  | n/a                                           |